kanhairaval/latte-larry-s-spite-coffee/README.md

   - [Demo](Demo)

   ## Description
   It's a website for a local coffee shop, where users can look at all the coffee products offered and place an order through the inquiry tab to get coffee grounds delivered at home.
+This site is built on Vanilla JS, tailwind components, Node, Expess, MySQL & HTML-CSS.

   ## Installation
   Just paste the deployed URL link in your web browser.